 Tiny House Listings

-Whether you use a business like this on the internet or not, always do your due diligence and do not assume the bus is in prefect working and running condition.
+Whether you use a business like this on the internet or not, always do your due diligence and do not assume the bus is in perfect working and running condition.

 These sales are almost always “Sold As Is” and all sales are final once the transaction is complete.